Housemarque

-Housemarque Oy is a Finnish video game developer based in Helsinki.
+Housemarque Oy (or Housemarque Inc.) is a Finnish video game developer based in Helsinki.
 The company was founded by Ilari Kuittinen and Harri Tikkanen in July 1995, through the merger of their previous video game companies, Bloodhouse and Terramarque, both of which were founded in 1993 as Finland's first commercial developers.
-Housemarque is the oldest active developer in Finland and has about 80 employees as of January 2020.
+Housemarque is the oldest active developer in Finland and has about 110 employees as of 2023.
 It was acquired by Sony Interactive Entertainment in June 2021, becoming a part of PlayStation Studios.

 History

-Bloodhouse and Terramarque (1993–1995)
+Bloodhouse and Terramarque (1993–1994)

 Bloodhouse and Terramarque were founded in 1993, becoming Finland's first commercial video game developers.
 Bloodhouse was led by Harri Tikkanen, and released their first game, Stardust in 1993, with a version updated for the Amiga 1200, titled Super Stardust, released the following year.
 Terramarque was founded by Ilari Kuittinen and Stavros Fasoulas, and hired Miha Rinne in 1994.
 Fasoulas, at the time, was working on a clone of Bubble Bobble titled Galactic, but failed to find a publisher, wherefore the game ended up on a covermount in British magazine The One.
 The first game from Terramarque was Elfmania, released in 1994 to mixed reception.
 The company started work on a second game, P.I.D. (short for Private Investigator Dollarally), to be published by Renegade Software.
 When the Amiga was discontinued mid-development, production on P.I.D. was halted; when Terramarque members discussed whether the game should be ported to PlayStation, Fasoulas decided not to and quit game programming.
 A demo of the game has been released, but the game itself was not finished.

-Housemarque (1995–present)
+Formation of Housemarque and initial games (1994–1997)

 In December 1994, Kuittinen began working closely with Tikkanen, and their two companies formally merged in 1995 to form Housemarque.
 Housemarque Oy, the legal entity, was registered on 19 July 1995.
 Housemarque is the oldest active video game developer in Finland.
 Both Bloodhouse and Terramarque were developing games for personal computers (PCs) at the time, with the joint team deciding to focus specifically on the evolving PC gaming market.
 The company started out by freelancing, and after setting up their first office in the Punavuori area of Helsinki, started hiring employees and ceased freelance work.
 The first PC games developed by Housemarque were the MS-DOS conversion of Bloodhouse's space shooter Super Stardust (1996), adventure game Alien Incident (1996), and shooter game The Reap (1997), all of which gained favourable reception but failed to succeed commercially.